 “I have been Dr. Chern’s patient for several years now and I have no intention of ever finding another dentist.
 When you find an amazing dentist, you stick with them.
 She’s honest, professional, and knows what she’s doing.
 Her staff is just as amazing.”– David K.

 Her Manhattan Team

-The root canal remains one of the best ways to preserve your tooth’s functions and prevent more serious complications.
+Root canal therapy remains one of the best ways to preserve your tooth’s functions and prevent more serious complications.
 To meet with Dr. Chern and our team, we invite you to schedule an appointment at our comfortable Manhattan office by calling or filling out our online form.

 “One of the most wonderful dentists I have ever been to.
 Inna is kind, compassionate, and truly cares about her patients.
 I was always afraid of dentists until I met Inna.
 Highly recommend her for any dentistry needs – and if you would like your dentist to be your new best friend!”– Abhi G.